dgonzal/SFrameBatch/README.md

 -> For more have a look at the help: sframe_batch.py --help

 -> Split by file and by events is in.

-For split by events all the files need to be opend.
+-> For ppl interested in new features pls check the brach *development*.
+Since coding is most of the time rather easy and debbuging is not.
+At least some ppl using this branch would be very good.

 ## Issues
 -> very few safty & sanity checks

--> Code needs facelift

--> Documantation is missing
+-> Code documantation is missing

 -> optparser deprecated should be changed to argparser

 ## Extensions & improvements

--> http://stackoverflow.com/questions/26104116/qstat-and-long-job-names retrieve names and extendet support for resubmission if job is fails
+-> http://stackoverflow.com/questions/26104116/qstat-and-long-job-names retrieve names and extendet support for resubmission if job is fails (in progress)

+-> automatic resubmission (in progress)

 -> gui e.g. see https://github.com/wardi/urwid, it is shipped with cmssw